Neural-keeper/resume-builder/README.md

 # resume-builder
 I hate having to make a new resume for each category of role I apply to.
 I also lose track of my "master" resume and all the subsets.
 Sure, I could use Notion or Obsidian, but instead, I've decided to build a fully local modular resume builder tool.

-For now, it's a simple tool built in hours.
-The goal is to turn it into a fancy tool with advice and recommendations, and perhaps even cloud saving.
+For a forgetful mind, this is the anchor to bring your thoughts together.